SheffieldMLtracking/.github/CONTRIBUTING.md

 3. Click "Choose a tag" and enter the version number
 4. TODO

+The Python package will be [automatically published to PyPI](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/) using a [GitHub Actions](https://docs.github.com/en/actions) workflow.

 ## Version numbers

 The [PEP 440](https://peps.python.org/pep-0440/) standard means that each release has a [version number](https://semver.org/) such as `v1.4.2` where the three parts are `MAJOR.MINOR.PATCH` where